Kinvey/titanium-sdk/README.md

+# WARNING: This repository is no longer maintained :warning:

+> This repository will not be updated.

 # Kinvey Titanium SDK
 [Kinvey](http://www.kinvey.com) (pronounced Kin-vey, like convey) makes it ridiculously easy for developers to setup, use and operate a cloud backend for their mobile apps.
 They don't have to worry about connecting to various cloud services, setting up servers for their backend, or maintaining and scaling them.